Purpose of Pool Vehicles

 - Be as calm and courteous as possible.

 - Notify Communications / Amherst College Police at (413)542 – 2291.
 All accidents, no matter how minor, must be reported on a motor vehicle accident form and the College incident report form.
-Copies of these forms are available in the Communications Center and the Physical Plant.
+Copies of these forms are available in the Communications Center and Environmental Health and Safety.

 - Do not discuss the accident with anyone other than police and College Officials except to obtain driver, vehicle, insurance carrier, and witness information.